Dr-Madeeh/HR-Analytics-using-Python-Book/README.md

 Author

 Dr. Madeeh Nayer Elgedawy.
-Associate Professor of Information Systems
+Associate Professor of Information Systems.
 Institute of Public Administration (IPA), Riyadh

 License and Use